ZigzagSecurity/survival-guide-radare2/PART 1.md

 Now our work can begin.

 ## The analysis part
-the first thing to do is to analyse the binary.
+The first thing to do is to analyse the binary.
 We have several options possible, some are good to inspect precisely the binary and others are more general and do the work pretty well.
 So here, we will use the command:

 `aaa`